segmentio/segment-docs/src/connections/sources/index.md

 4. Enter a name for your source as well as any information on the setup page.
 5. Click **Add Source**.

-Once the source has been created, the source will automatically be enabled and can begin receiving events immediately, which can be viewed in that source's [Debugger](https://segment.com/docs/connections/sources/debugger/) tab.
+Once you've created a source, the source is automatically enabled and can immediately receive events.
+You can review your new events in that source's [Debugger](/docs/connections/sources/debugger/) tab.

-> warning "Source Disabled After 14 Days Without Enabled Destinations"
+> warning "Sources not connected to an enabled destination are disabled after 14 days"
-> If a source has no destinations connected or only has disabled destinations connected, then after 14 days Segment will automatically disable this source, even if the source is still receiving data.
-When a source becomes disabled it will also stop receiving data.
+> If your source is not connected to any destinations or is only connected to disabled destinations, Segment automatically disables this source after 14 days, even if the source is receiving events.
+Disabled sources will no longer receive data.
-> This event will be visible within your workspace's [Audit Trail](https://app.segment.com/goto-my-workspace/audit-trail) as `Event : Source Disabled` with the details of `Actor : Segment`.
+> You can view when Segment disables your destination in your workspace's [Audit Trail](https://app.segment.com/goto-my-workspace/audit-trail) as `Event : Source Disabled` with `Actor : Segment`.
-> Workspace's members will receive an email notification prior to the source becoming disabled in order to allow your team to take action.
+> Workspace members receive an email notification before Segment disables your source so that your team has time to take action.
-> If you would like to prevent this behavior of automatically disabling a source even when no enabled destinations are connected, pleaase fill out [this form](https://airtable.com/appADTobzkv0FYLbi/shr7V9LFDZh31cYWW).
+> If you would like to prevent this behavior in your workspace, fill out [this Airtable form](https://airtable.com/appADTobzkv0FYLbi/shr7V9LFDZh31cYWW).

 > info "One source or multiple sources?"
 > Segment suggests that you create one source for each type of data you want to collect.
 For example, you might have one source for all of your website tracking and a different source for any mobile tracking.
 Creating one source per data type provides the following benefits: